Inge Persson

-Inge Persson (born 1 October 1940) is a Swedish former footballer who played as a midfielder, best known for representing Hammarby IF.
+Inge Persson (born 1 October 1940 – 2 March 2026) was a Swedish footballer who played as a midfielder, best known for representing Hammarby IF.

 Club career

 Persson was born in Stockholm and started to play football as a youngster with local club IFK Hammarbyhöjden in the Swedish lower divisions.
 He moved to Hammarby IF in 1958 and made his senior debut the same year.
 It was not until 1961 that Persson established himself in the first team, at age 20.

-He soon got known as an elegant playmaker with great heading skills.
-On 21 September 1967, Persson scored a brace for Hammarby against rivals AIK in a 3–1 home win, a game that he is remembered for among fans of the club.
+He soon became known as an elegant playmaker with strong heading ability.
+On 21 September 1967, Persson scored a brace for Hammarby against rivals AIK in a 3–1 home win, a match for which he is still remembered by the club's fans.

 Persson was regularly the captain of Hammarby and played eleven seasons with the club in Allsvenskan, plus five seasons in the second tier Division 2.
 In total, Persson made 189 league appearances and scored 22 goals.

 Being injury prone throughout his whole career, Persson retired at the end of 1973, aged 33.